-Loneliness is a common feeling when receiving the news of cancer.
+Loneliness is a common feeling when coping with a cancer diagnosis.
 Feel free to talk to your friends and family about giving you emotional support and assistance with daily activities.
 Having a loved one be there to go grocery shopping or cooking and cleaning can make the stress of daily life more manageable.
 They can even join you in going to doctor visits.
 Joining a cancer support group is also a good way to engage with others going through similar experiences.

 Don’t be afraid to feel your feelings.
 Taking time to journal daily can help manage stress and keep you in contact with your ever-changing emotions.